schrer/shepherd-bot/readme.md

 ## Requirements

 ### Bot host
-- python 3
+- python 3.5 or higher
-- Virtualenv
+- python venv extension (package name `python3-venv` on Raspberry Pi OS)

 ### Target machines
 - SSH server (only for SSH commands like `/shutdown` and `/command`)